nnj24xbfp8-wq/family-chuckeesley-site/src/content/places/stanford-university.md

 When Robert Earl closed his "Big One" combat log and his memoirs by addressing himself to *"future genealogists,"* this is the address he was writing to.

+## Robert Earl on his Stanford years — in his own voice

+The photographs above are the visual record.
+The voice record sits inside [Robert Earl's 1989 memoir](/docs/robert-earl-wildermuth-memoir/), where he gave the Stanford chapter the longest and most affectionate passage of his post-war life.
+Five pieces of that passage are worth lifting onto this place page in his own words.

+**How he got in.** Two years of pre-med at Marietta after the war, then three medical-school rejections &mdash; Ohio State, Western Reserve, Cincinnati.
+His advisor told him **Ohio State had had 1,400 applicants for about sixty spots** that year, and suggested he look west.
+UC and USC were limited to three out-of-state students each per year. **Stanford accepted him conditionally.** He took it.

+**What he knew about Stanford going in.**

+> *"I really didn't know much about Stanford except that their football team had played in the last Rose Bowl before the war and that wasn't much of a recommendation to head west for."*

+**Driving west in a used 1939 car.** No new cars had been built during the war.
+His name had worked up to number three on a Marietta dealer's waitlist, then stayed there &mdash; *"I found that men were paying dealers 'under the table' to get delivery on cars."* In disgust he bought the best 1939 used car he could find and drove Dottie west.

+**The Harvard of the West.** Once he was on campus, the assessment shifted entirely.
+The memoir paragraph is the single best piece of Robert Earl's adult voice on his own class consciousness and on the campus that became his alma mater:

+> *"Stanford University turned out to be a dream.
+It is one of the most beautiful universities in America...
+It is situated on the outskirts of Palo Alto, California, a small city of about 30,000 people, thirty miles south of San Francisco.
+Its architecture is Spanish with two story, sandstone buildings with red tiled roofs...
+Academically Stanford was rated number three in the United States when I attended and it is known as the 'Harvard of the West'.
+Millionaire's sons and daughters go there and movie star's children strived for admission &mdash; and here I was a young guy from rural Ohio and from the wrong side of town at that.
+All during my stay there however, I never felt inferior and since white tee shirts and blue jeans were the accepted student attire I fit right in."*

+The line *"never felt inferior"* is the small piece of class-aspiration honesty that the rest of the maternal-side family record is, in a sense, written underneath.
+The Marietta-Harmar-Street boy whose father [Earl Adam](/family/earl-a-wildermuth/) ran a working-class household in 1930s Ohio was, by 1947, on a sandstone campus with movie stars' children and not feeling inferior.
+The white-tee-shirts-and-blue-jeans detail is the small piece of post-war Stanford material culture that made the class adjustment possible &mdash; veterans returning on the GI Bill outnumbered the prep-school undergraduates of the prewar era badly enough to reset the dress code.
+The class-aspiration passage and the white-tee-shirt detail are inseparable.

+**The Stanford golf-course house, and Dottie at the Hoover Library.** *"They rented a house on the Stanford golf course.
+Dottie worked at the Hoover Library."* The young couple's life in those years was anchored in two Stanford institutions &mdash; the campus golf course on the western edge of campus, and the [Hoover Institution Library and Archives](https://www.hoover.org/library-archives) where [Dottie](/family/dorothy-davis-wildermuth/) was earning the household's living while Robert Earl finished pre-med.
+The Marietta High School graduate keeping Citizen's Bank books just three years earlier was now on the librarian-staff of one of Stanford's signature research libraries.
+Her Hoover Library year (1947-1948) is recorded with the same precision on [her own page](/family/dorothy-davis-wildermuth/).

+**The denial that closed the chapter.** Robert Earl's conditional admission was lifted after his first semester.
+His senior-year medical-school application was, in the end, again denied &mdash; even with the Stanford record.
+He took the **Bachelor of Arts in Biological Sciences, conferred 1 October 1948**, *"thoroughly discouraged,"* and went looking for full-time work.
+The Stanford years closed without the medical degree he had come for &mdash; but with the BA that opened all the doors that followed: the trainee job at Container Corporation of America in Oakland, the Korean recall, the Pentagon, the Lieutenant Colonel commission, the long Florida retirement, and a class-mobility arc that his grandchildren would build on.

 ## Further reading

 - [The G.I.
 Bill](https://en.wikipedia.org/wiki/G.I._Bill) on Wikipedia &mdash; the policy that put Robert Earl on this campus in two years.